Skip to content

 State capital stock taxes 2023 state franchise taxes franchise tax or stock taxes

-As a form of corporate wealth taxation, capital stock taxes bear many of the inefficient hallmarks of an individual wealth tax, but with additional implications for the economy.
+As a form of business wealth taxation, capital stock taxes bear many of the inefficient hallmarks of an individual wealth tax, but with additional implications for the economy.

 “Capital stock,” which this tax targets, includes the value of all the physical components a firm uses to generate its goods or services, minus the firm’s debt.
-Capital stock taxes are levied regardless of whether a business makes a profit, making them especially onerous to new businesses that have yet to turn a profit, industries with low profit margins, and to all businesses during times of economic downturn.
+As capital stock taxes are levied regardless of whether a business makes a profit, they are especially onerous to new businesses that have yet to turn a profit, industries with low profit margins, and to all businesses during times of economic downturn.

 Stay updated on the latest educational resources.